machek/PHPUnit_Essentials/README.md

 PHPUnit_Essentials
 ==================

-Code used in PHPUnit_Essentials book.
+Code used in PHPUnit Essentials book published by Packt Publishing.
 Code for each chapter is stored in own folder.

 Required third party libraries need to be installed by Composer.